-“Many marriages don't survive the wealth-planning and building phases because only one, or neither, of the spouses is totally committed to a shared wealth management plan," said Paul DeLauro, head of wealth planning for City National Bank.
+“Many marriages don't survive the wealth-planning and building phases because only one, or neither, of the spouses is totally committed to a shared wealth management plan," said Gaye Chun, a senior wealth planner at City National Bank.

 Before you combine your money, get your own house in order.
 No one wants to start a life together with an unhappy revelation about past financial troubles or debt.
 How much do you have in monthly income and your savings account (if you have one)?
 What's the total on your credit card or student loan debt?
 What are your monthly expenses and how will they change once you are married?

 "Especially with so many young people coming out of school with a lot of debt, it's important to decide together how you'll deal with it," said Tom Six, a wealth strategist at RBC Wealth Management-U.S. "Is it going to be 'his or hers' debt, or 'our' debt?"

 It takes discipline to postpone gratification to get to a more certain future.
 This could be especially tough for Millennials, who on average spend about 2 percent more than they earn, according to the Moody's Analytics.

 “'The Millennial Marriage Survival Guide,'" should it ever be written, should start with: Save a minimum of 10 percent of every dollar you earn in a long-term, untouchable account," Chun said.
 “You can get more detailed if you like, such as max-funding your 401(K) plan at work if you have one, or max-funding your Traditional IRA or Roth IRA, but it is the conceptual commitment that matters most."